The abundance of dark matter haloes down to Earth mass: Theoretical halo mass functions

 Extended PS theory \citep{Bond1991, Lacey1993, Mo1996} is a useful tool to quantify halo assembly history and assembly bias.
 In particular, it predicts the probability that matter in a spherical region of mass, $M_0$, at redshift, $z_0$, and linear overdensity, $\delta_0$, is contained within dark matter haloes of mass in the interval $(M_1, M_1 + \mathrm{d}M_1)$ at redshift $z_1$:

 where, for a virialized structure, $\delta_1=\delta_\mathrm{c}/D(z)$, and $\delta_0$ is given by \footnote{The accuracy of this formula in underdense regions is examined in Appendix~\ref{ap:eq6}.}:

 as an approximate solution of Eqs.~(16-17) of \citet{Mo1996}.
-Here, $\delta_\mathrm{nl}$ denotes the non-linear overdensity in Eulerian space, which can be calculated directly from an N-body simulation. $C(\delta_\mathrm{nl})$ is a correction function, with $C=1$ corresponding to the analytical fit provided by \citet{Mo1996, ST2002}.
+Equation~\ref{eq:6} is just an approximation to the exact solution that relates the nonlinear density to the linear density during the collapse of a homogeneous sphere.
+Here, $\delta_\mathrm{nl}$ denotes the non-linear overdensity in Eulerian space, which can be calculated directly from an N-body simulation.
+We modified the original formula from \citet{Mo1996, ST2002} by including an additional factor, $C(\delta_\mathrm{nl})$, to improve the accuracy of the fit when the non-linear overdensity is close to -1.
+We carried out our own fit to the spherical collapse model and obtained a correction factor of $C(\delta_\mathrm{nl})=1-0.0053977x+0.00184835x^2+0.00011834x^3$ with $x=\mathrm{min}(0, \ln{(1+\delta_\mathrm{nl})})$.
+This makes a difference of about 5\% for $\delta_\mathrm{nl} = -0.99$.